ossdhaval/mysite/source/while-working/prompt-engineering.md

    -  Good prompt

         Determine the sentiment of the following social media post using these examples:

         post: "great pen" => Positive

-        post: "I hate when my phone battery dies" => Negative [insert social media post] =>
+        post: "I hate when my phone battery dies" => Negative

+        [insert social media post] =>

+- Break up complex tasks.

+  Foundation models can get confused when asked to perform complex tasks.
+Break up complex tasks by using the following techniques:

+    - Divide the task into several subtasks.
+If you cannot get reliable results, try splitting the task into multiple prompts.
+    - Ask the model if it understood your instruction.
+Provide clarification based on the model's response.
+    - If you don’t know how to break the task into subtasks, ask the model to think step by step.
+You will learn more about this type of prompt technique later on in this course.
+This method might not work for all models, but you can try to rephrase the instructions in a way that makes sense for the task.
+For example, you might request that the model divides the task into subtasks, approaches the problem systematically, or reasons through the problem one step at a time.

+- Experiment and be creative.

+    Try different prompts to optimize the model's responses.
+Determine which prompts achieve effective results and which prompts achieve inaccurate results.
+Adjust your prompts accordingly.
+Novel and thought-provoking prompts can lead to innovative outcomes.

+- Use prompt templates.

+  Prompt templates are predefined structures or formats that can be used to provide consistent inputs to FMs.
+They help ensure that the prompts are phrased in a way that is easily understood by the model and can lead to more reliable and higher-quality outputs.
+Prompt templates often include instructions, context, examples, and placeholders for information relevant to the task at hand.

+  Prompt templates can help streamline the process of interacting with models, making it easier to integrate them into various applications and workflows.